-O. Jackson and Brian W. Rogers (2007), Jackson and Leeat Yariv (2007), Benjamin Golub and Jackson (2008), and Fernando Vega-Redondo (2007).
+&lt;sup>6 For models of diffusion in social networks, see Lawrence E. Blume (1993, 1995); Bala and Goyal (1998); Young (2003); Chatterjee and Xu (2004); Robin Cowan and Nicholas Jonard (2004); Matthew O. Jackson and Brian W. Rogers (2007); Jackson and Leeat Yariv (2007); Benjamin Golub and Jackson (2008); and Fernando Vega-Redondo (2007).

-7This feature of inertia models distinguishes them from contagion models, as was pointed out in the classic study of medical innovation by James S. Coleman, Elihu Katz, and Herbert Menzel (1957, 1966).
-It is also a well-known feature of heterogeneous duration models (Tony Lancaster and Stephen Nickell, 1980; James J. Heckman and Burt Singer, 1982; Heckman, Richard Robb, and James R. Walker, 1990).
+&lt;sup>7 This feature of inertia models distinguishes them from contagion models, as was pointed out in the classic study of medical innovation by James S. Coleman, Elihu Katz, and Herbert Menzel (1957, 1966).
+It is also a well-known feature of heterogeneous duration models (Tony Lancaster and Stephen Nickell 1980; James J. Heckman and Burt Singer 1982; Heckman, Richard Robb, and James R. Walker 1990).
 We draw attention to it here because it shows in a particularly transparent way how restrictions on shape can hold irrespective of the distribution of individual characteristics (in this case the inertia rates).

-These results provide a general framework for assessing the relative plausibility of different mechanisms that could be driving a given diffusion process.
-It is not an identification strategy, which is virtually impossible with aggregate-level data and difficult enough with micro-level data.
-Rather, our results establish restrictions on the shape of adoption curves that are associated with particular explanatory mechanisms.
-The overall plausibility of a given explanation should be examined in conjunction with other information about the specific nature of the process, e.g., whether it was driven largely by internal communication among members of a population or by external sources such as advertising campaigns, whether payoffs played a prominent role (as in new production methods), or conformity was the main motive (as in new fashions).
-We outline how this framework can be applied empirically using Bryce Ryan and Neal C. Gross's classic study of the diffusion of hybrid corn in the 1920s and 1930s (Ryan and Gross, 1943).
+new production methods); or conformity was the main motive (as in new fashions).
+We outline how this framework can be applied empirically using Bryce Ryan and Neal C. Gross's classic study of the diffusion of hybrid corn in the 1920s and 1930s (Ryan and Gross 1943).
 While the data in this study are rather limited, it illustrates how the approach can be brought to bear on actual cases, and also highlights the kinds of data that one would need to conduct a full-fledged empirical analysis.